AdministrationJump to organization charts below.

 | || |

-Camilla Bustamante, Ph.D., Interim Dean of Trades, Technology, Sustainability and Professional Studies and of Business and Education
+Camilla Bustamante, Ph.D., Dean of Trades, Technology, Sustainability and Professional Studies and of Business and Education

-Dr. Bustamante has been involved in regional and community planning and economic development for more than a decade.
-She currently serves on the Santa Fe County La Bajada Steering Committee and previously chaired the Sustainable Santa Fe Commission and the Santa Fe County La Cienega Development Review Board, the National Environmental Training Association and Sustainable Communities/ZERI (Zero Emissions Research and Initiatives) New Mexico.
-Dr. Bustamante is a recipient of Los Alamos National Laboratory’s Distinguished Performance Award, among others.
-She holds a multiple degrees from the University of New Mexico: a dual degree Ph.D. in Health Education and a Master of Public Health, an M.A. in Training and Learning Technologies as well as a B.S. in Telecommunication and English from Northern Arizona University. licensure.
+She previously has served on the Santa Fe County La Bajada Steering Committee, Sustainable Santa Fe Commission, Santa Fe County La Cienega Development Review Board, National Environmental Training Association and Sustainable Communities/ZERI (Zero Emissions Research and Initiatives) New Mexico.
+She holds multiple degrees from the University of New Mexico: a dual degree Ph.D. in Health Education and a Master of Public Health and an M.A. in Training and Learning Technologies as well as a B.S. in Telecommunication and English from Northern Arizona University.

 | || |

-Bernadette Jacobs, Interim Dean, School of Arts, Design, and Media Arts, School of Liberal Arts
+Bernadette Jacobs, Dean, School of Arts, Design, and Media Arts & School of Liberal Arts

 | || |